Raghavarora15/Real-Time-SAAS-App/Readme.md

 - Nodemailer (for email communication)
 - (Add any other technologies/frameworks you used)

-## Getting Started

-Describe here how someone can get started with your project.
-Include any prerequisites and installation steps.

 ## Installation

 1. Clone the repository: `git clone https://github.com/yourusername/your-repository.git`